EsatCetin/Nba_Analyse/README.md

 # Nba_Analyse
-Web Scraping Nba Games Details and by using Pandas and PYQT5
+Web Scraping Nba Games Statistics by using Pandas and PYQT5